Plotlines with Joshua Mohr

 Class Description

-In this directed and beginner-friendly 4-week fiction workshop, best-selling novelist Joshua Mohr will break down the varying ways writers can construct an exciting series of events to glue the reader's attention to the page.
+In this beginner-friendly four-week workshop, Joshua will break down the varying ways writers can construct an exciting series of events to glue the reader's attention to the page.
 Each weekly session will begin with written and video lectures.
-Students will also have writing assignments to practice and demonstrate these various tactics for plotting, and will read and comment on the work of their peers as well as benefiting from multiple critiques.
+And students will also have writing assignments to practice and demonstrate these various tactics for plotting.

 What This Class Covers